peterb12/A-Tour-Of-Haskell/Week3.md

 A factorial is a mathematical operation like addition or subtraction, usually using the operator `!`.
 In math, `4!` means that we calculate the value `4 * 3 * 2 * 1`.
 They're used a lot in probability and statistics.
 For example, the formula (52! / 5! * 47!) tells us the number of possible 5-card poker hands in a 52-card deck.
 (The answer is over 2 and a half million!, and that's WITH the division, which demonstrates that factorials get really large really fast.

 `4!` is pretty easy to calculate even in your head - 4 times 3 is 12, 12 times 2 is 24, and 24 times 1 is 24 - so `4! == 24`.
-There's also a special case I should mention: `0! == 1`.
+There's also a special case I should mention: `0! == 1`, which is useful for base cases.

 More formally, a reasonable mathematical definition of factorial is as follows:  _For any number n > 0, n! is equal to `n * (n - 1)!`.
 For n = 0, n! is equal to 1._  Another way to phrase it would be:  _For any positive number, n! is equal to `1 * 2 * 3 ... * (n - 1) * n`_.
 Factorial is undefined for negative numbers, so we don't have to worry about them.
 (You could argue that `0!` shouldn't even be a thing, but it makes some types of math easier if we define it.)